aav7fl/website/_posts/2023-10-13-tackle-tracking-water-usage.md

 ## Changelog

 > - 2025-10-28: [Added to my post](#water-shutoff-actuator-installed) to include the shutoff EcoNet shutoff valve I installed earlier this year.
+> - 2025-11-27: Add note about new Water Meter sub-devices (Individual water devices) in 2025.12

 ## Why Track Consumption?